wp-plugins/samsarin-php-widget/readme.txt

 == Uage ==

 1. Login to your admin console.
-2. Go to Design | Widgets.
+2. Go to Appearance | Widgets.
-3. Scroll towards the bottom of the page and look for the `Samsarin PHP Widgets` section.
-Here you can select the number of widgets you'd like for your website (default is 1).
+3. Select and drag "Samsarin PHP Widget" to your Sidebar list.
-4. Click the `Add` link on the Samsarin PHP widget to add it to your sidebar.
+4. Click the down arrow to edit the widget.
-5. Click `Edit` to set the text for the title and the body.
+5. When done editing, click Save.

 You may enter PHP code both in the title and the body.